Limitations of Noisy Quantum Devices in Computational and Entangling Power: Results

+Our findings have significant implications for preparing quantum states with large-scale entanglement by excluding the possibility of efficiently preparing any quantum state with a super-logarithmic entanglement scaling.
+This limitation extends to a wide range of scenarios, including high excitation \cite{huang_universal_2021} and thermalization in most quantum dynamics \cite{deutsch_thermodynamic_2010, deutsch_eigenstate_2018}.
+This is also related to limitations in quantum simulation, where entanglement plays an important role \cite{joshi_exploring_2023}.

-We present the limitations of entanglement numerically for different values of noise strength $p$ in Fig.~\ref{fig:1dent}.
-After the threshold number of qubits is reached, the further growth of quantum entanglement in the noisy quantum device will be suppressed.
-For the one-dimensional case, this will lead to an exponential cost of qubits required to scale up further the system's entanglement due to the logarithmic scaling of the upper bounds of entanglement.
-While in the two-dimensional case, a polynomial cost is also required.
+For 2D lattices, we consider qubits arranged in a square of side length $\sqrt{n}$ and show that maximal entanglement is $O(\sqrt{n} \log (n))$.
+For one- and two-dimensional lattices, we present the numerical upper bounds of entanglement for depolarizing at different strength levels in Fig.~\ref{fig:1dent}.
+After the number of qubits reaches a certain number related to the noise strength, the further growth of quantum entanglement in the noisy quantum device will be suppressed.
+For the 1D case, this will lead to an exponential cost of qubits required to scale up the system's entanglement further due to the logarithmic scaling of the upper bounds of entanglement.
+In the 2D case, a polynomial cost is also required.

-\textit{Discussion.}---Both of the two theoretical aspects of limitations originate from the exponential decay of information due to noise.
-In the time evolution of one-dimensional qubit chains, classical simulatability is related to entanglement in most cases \cite{perales_entanglement_2008,zhou_what_2020,noh_efficient_2020}.
-Thus, the limitations of entanglement provide insights into the difficulty of finding super-polynomial quantum advantages even below the logarithmic depth.
-Overall, our findings are interconnected and collectively indicate the fundamental challenge of achieving significant quantum advantages in the presence of noise in quantum devices.

-The limitations are unavoidable consequences of our noisy circuit model.
-For future development of quantum computing devices, it is necessary to break the model assumptions and avoid the exponential decay of information.
-To partly mitigate the problem in the near term, we may introduce new qubits later in the noisy circuit or convert the type of noise \cite{wu_erasure_2022}.
-But the ultimate approach is RESTART operations or mid-circuit measurements, which can purify the system.
-Experimentally active progress is made along this road \cite{foss-feig_experimental_2023, iqbal_topological_2023}.
-In general, either of these approaches could enable quantum error correction, provided we have sufficient quantum qubits and an error rate that is below the error threshold.
-From the theoretical view, overcoming the limitations derived in our work is also the road from the NISQ era to the fault-tolerant era.

-Future work will involve expanding the results of this work to other types of noise and to analog quantum computing based on continuous-time dynamics.
-Our methods may be helpful in establishing limitations for other properties of noisy quantum devices, including quantum state complexity, quantum chaos, quantum topological entanglement, and quantum magic.